 The purpose of my case study was to determine if massage, combined with inner unit stabilization exercises, could decrease pain, improve sleep quality, and increase breathing pattern functionality in a patient with sciatica.
 My research participant presented with low back pain classified as sciatica.
 She reported having issues with poor sleep quality, and had a history of recurrent pneumonia and chronic bronchitis.
 The patient’s goals were to have more energy, be free of pain, and get better sleep.
 Current research show a growing interest in the role breathing pattern disorders play in trunk stability, functional movement, and pain pathologies.
 I focused on treating muscle groups that would affect the patient’s back pain and breathing issues and worked with the patient to develop a home care plan that aimed to target trunk stability.
 The patient and I were very pleased with the results: her back pain was resolved, her sleep improved, and she was breathing better.
 I’m happy to report that she is still doing well.

-Massage Therapy as a Treatment for Medical Epicondylitis in a Guitarist: A Case Report
+Massage Therapy as a Treatment for Medial Epicondylitis in a Guitarist: A Case Report

 Edmonton, Alberta, Canada

 Background: Medial epicondylitis is an overuse injury characterized by micro-tears in the musculotendinous unit of the flexor-pronator musculature.
 Medial epicondylitis presents with pain, tenderness, stiffness, limited range of motion, loss of strength and reduced function.
 Pain syndromes of the musculotendinous unit are noted to be the most common of all upper extremity disorders in instrumentalists.
 Massage therapy can be of benefit to these presentations.

 Objective: To examine the effects of massage therapy on pain, adhesions and scar tissue, hypertonicity, pinch and grip strength and performance in a guitarist with medial epicondylitis.